Link Search Menu Expand Document

 Collapsed Core Layer

-Use Aruba CX switches that support VSX redundancy to provide access switches and other devices the option of connecting over a redundant, MC-LAG layer 2 connection.
+Use HPE Aruba Networking CX switches that support Virtual Switching Extension (VSX) redundancy to allow access switches and other devices to connect over a redundant, MC-LAG Layer 2 connection.
+VSX and the MC-LAG feature provide an easy way to add link redundancy to Layer 2 connections.

 A foundation for establishing a network overlay can be built within the two-tier topology by configuring OSPF peering between each access and core switch and adding a loopback interface to each access switch in the OSPF backbone area.